otgmckenna/DCI-2024/README.md

 Both of these factors can contribute to the observed differences in correlation values: Percussion tends to have a greater than average variance in scores, and its average score is higher than the averages of the other variables.
 However, it's important to note that correlation measures the strength and direction of a linear relationship between two variables, so these factors alone do not fully explain the differences in correlation.

-It should finally be pointed out that scoring in drum corps is subjective, despite the insistence on following pre=established judging guidelines.
+It should finally be pointed out that scoring in drum corps is subjective, despite the insistence on following pre-established judging guidelines.
 The activity employs several different judges throughout the season, so no corps will ever be score by the same set of judges all summer.
 Some judges may score harsher than others, while some may have some inherent bias towards certain corps.
 While my objective with this section was to explain the activity purely on numbers, it's a tough task when the activity is so heavily reliant on art, an infamously subjective field.

 Now that I mention the activity having a heaping dose of subjectivity, let's go ahead and see which corps are objectively the best by ranking them based on their final Total score.